Visit NZ's ONLY Kōtuku, White Heron Nesting Colony!

 Other Birds

-Encountering these birds and other species throughout the tour enriches your experience.
+Look out for these birds and other species during the tour - encountering them enriches your Sanctuary experience.

 Conservation Efforts